What to pack for an African safari holiday

 If you forget anything, don’t panic!
 South Africa has plenty of good, modern stores in the larger towns stocking anything you could need from suncream, to clothes, to cameras.

 Our local experts in South Africa are brilliant at planning the very best safari holidays and, with a few details from you, can put together your perfect bespoke itinerary.
 Get in touch with them to start planning your South African safari.
-To speak to someone in the TravelLocal office, please call +44 (0) 117 325 7898.

 What wildlife will I see in Botswana?